 Your pet should not receive the Bordetella vaccine if:

-- They are suffering from a respiratory condition.
+- They are suffering from respiratory conditions.

-- Have a known adverse reaction to vaccines
+- Have a known adverse reaction to vaccines.

 - They are taking antibiotics – the vaccine won’t be effective.